TheWorldAvatar/Access-Agent/README.md

 ### Outgoing stack endpoint

-A incoming stack endpoint creates a federation at query time across internal and external endpoints.
+An outgoing stack endpoint is a federation between internal and external endpoints.
 This endpoint will be used by agents internal to this stack, accessing internal and external data.
 It is not used by external clients in case loops are caused with other Access Agents.

-The challenge of querying from external endpoints is that there are potentially very many of these endpoints and they could be slow.
+The challenge of querying from external endpoints is that there are potentially very many of these endpoints and they could have performance difficulties.
-There are two potential implementations that address this question in different ways.
+There are two potential implementations to address this question in different ways.

 #### Dynamic implementation